Malware Protection Test March 2020

 This Malware Protection Test checks not only the detection rates, but also the protection capabilities, i.e. the ability to prevent a malicious program from actually making any changes to the system.
 In some cases, an antivirus program may not recognise a malware sample when it is inactive, but will recognise it when it is running.
 Additionally, a number of AV products use behavioural detection to look for, and block, attempts by a program to carry out system changes typical of malware.
 Our Malware Protection Test measures the overall ability of security products to protect the system against malicious programs, whether before, during or after execution.
 It complements our Real-World Protection Test, which sources its malware samples from live URLs, allowing features such as URL blockers to come into play.
 Both tests include execution of any malware not detected by other features, thus allowing “last line of defence” features to come into play.

-The test set used for this test consisted of 10,970 malware samples, assembled after consulting telemetry data with the aim of including recent, prevalent samples that are endangering users in the field.
+The test set used for this test consisted of 10,249 malware samples, assembled after consulting telemetry data with the aim of including recent, prevalent samples that are endangering users in the field.
 Malware variants were clustered, in order to build a more representative test-set (i.e. to avoid over-representation of the very same malware in the set).
-The sample collection process was stopped on the 28th February 2019.
+The sample collection process was stopped end of February 2020.

 Hierarchical Cluster Analysis